rizfahma/rizdotkim/src/content/blog/goodbye-wp/index.md

 I am getting busier and busier at work in the last few months.
 Much more busier than before.
 Glad that I made that move to this static blog solution.

-Now I have more time stressing and frustrating on some things else.
+Now I have more time stressing and frustrating on other things.

 > Here’s to simpler stacks, clearer minds, and writing that lasts longer than a server uptime.”